U.S. Citizens Residing in Belize

-Belize does not require U.S. citizens to have visas to visit Belize, and U.S. citizens can remain in the country for 1 month for no fee.
+- Belize does not require U.S. citizens to have visas to visit Belize, and U.S. citizens can remain in the country for 1 month for no fee.
 After your first 30 days in Belize, you’ll be required to pay $100 USD per month for monthly extentions.

 Immigration authorities can renew your visitor permit for a period of time, usually viewed as a few months

 There are various residency programs in Belize, including the Qualified Retirement Program (QRP) run by the Belize Tourism Board.
 Each program has slightly different requirements, including requirements to prove specific amounts of monthly income.
 Please contact Belizean immigration authorities for those requirements.